 The Arrhythmia Section within the Division of Cardiovascular Medicine offers a two-year fellowship in Clinical Cardiac Electrophysiology (CCEP) designed to provide comprehensive subspecialty training for individuals planning to pursue a career in this field.
 Lahey Hospital and Medical Center has a complement of 3 ACGME-accredited positions in which 1 or 2 fellows are selected through the National Residency Matching Program on alternate years to fill those positions.

 All fellows will have completed the required three-year training in Internal Medicine and fellowship in Cardiovascular Diseases at ACGME-accredited or equivalent training programs.
 Fellows are expected to be able to function at a level commensurate with such experience.

-The Lahey program is predominantly clinical in focus, with a wealth of clinical material from which to derive practical educational experiences.
+The Lahey program is predominantly clinical in its focus, with a wealth of clinical material from which to derive practical educational experiences.
+Fellows should expect to participate in 800-1,000 procedures over the course of two years, far exceeding the COCATS requirements for CCEP training.
 After the satisfactory completion of this fellowship, the graduate will be capable of serving as an independent consultant and specialist in clinical cardiac electrophysiology.

-Jonathan S. Silver, MD
+Jonathan S. Silver, MD, FACC, FHRS